nrfconnect/sdk-nrf/samples/wifi/softap/README.rst

    :local:
    :depth: 2

-The SoftAP sample demonstrates how to start a nRF70 Series device in Software-enabled Access Point (SoftAP or SAP) mode.
+The SoftAP sample demonstrates how to start an nRF70 Series device in :term:`Software-enabled Access Point (SoftAP or SAP)` mode.

 Requirements
 ************